 If you’ve served in the military, you may be eligible for disability payments from the Department of Veterans Affairs (VA).
 Disability payments are a monthly tax-free benefit paid to veterans who are disabled because of an injury or illness while on active duty or to veterans who develop a disability after leaving military service.

 Compensation is not just for veterans injured or ill while in the military.
 Veterans with a service-connected disability may also be eligible for benefits even if they developed after they left the military.

 Service-connected disabilities can include physical injuries and wounds, mental health conditions, and diseases caused by Agent Orange, burn pits, Camp Lejeune water contamination, or other environmental hazards.

 The VA compensation a veteran receives depends on their level of disability.
 Veterans with a 100% disability rating receive the highest monthly payment, while those with a rating of 0% receive no monthly benefits.

-If you think you may be eligible for disability payments, applying as soon as possible is important.
-The application process can be complicated, so it’s best to work with a Veterans Service Organization (VSO) or another qualified representative.
+If you think you may be eligible for disability payments, applying as soon as possible is essential.
+The application process can be complicated, so working with a Veterans Service Organization (VSO) or another qualified representative is best.